mdhiebert/meta-minichess/README.md

-                        whether or not CUDA is available) --dont_use_cuda       Force the system NOT to use CUDA, even if its available (default: False) --debug
+                        whether or not CUDA is available) --dont_use_cuda       Force the system NOT to use CUDA, even if its available (default: False) --skip_self_play      Skip self-play to to load in training examples; if true, must be .examples path in same directory as loading_path per game in --games (default: False) --debug

 ```